-Bachelor of Management Studies programs introduce students to basic concepts in human resources such as employee retention, labor relations and problem solving.
+Bachelor of Management Studies programs introduces students to basic concepts in human resources such as employee retention, labor relations and problem-solving.
 Students learn how to apply this knowledge in the field.
 They also study ways to improve management efficiency and how to measure the productivity of employees.
 These four-year programs can often be completed on a part-time basis or studied online, and some programs allow students to earn their degrees on an accelerated path of study.
 Students must have a high school diploma or equivalent in order to apply to these programs.

 Bachelor of Management Studies

 All students in management studies programs take courses in business and technical writing, which provide the communications skills necessary to develop management and human resources policies.
-Other studies include microeconomics, organizational theory and statistics.
+Other studies include microeconomics, organizational theory, and statistics.
 Management studies majors can also expect to complete courses in: